James Robertson (psychoanalyst): Reviews

+Young Children in Hospital

+In 1970, Robertson released a second edition of the companion thesis to "Young Children in Hospital", that he updated with a postscript where he described the outcome of the Platt report and how the report failed to take cognisance of the needs of young children.
+He then describes the level of informed public opinion who are looking for change and calls on the government to create a commission to full investigate and appraise the needs of children.
+Robertson also examines the problems of children in long-stay hospitals.
+The book was reviewed by British Journal of Surgery who stated "This book should be compulsory reading for all doctors and nurses who have to deal with children.

+Robertson Centre

+In 1975 Robertson left the Tavistock Clinic and along with his wife, Freud, Burlingham, Lindsay, MacCarthy along with Beatrice Serota, Baroness Serota opened the Robertson Centre.
+Its purpose was to advance public understanding of the emotional needs of very young children.
+The group held seminars and spoke at conferences across Britain, Europe, the United States and Canada.

 Bonding and attachment

-'In 1971, Robertson, in co-ordination with his wife Joyce, began to publish influential articles...us[ing] the term bonding for parent-to-infant attachment'.
+'In 1971, Robertson, in coordination with his wife Joyce, began to publish influential articles...us[ing] the term bonding for parent-to-infant attachment'.
 For the Robertsons, '"bonding" refers to the feelings parents have for their children and "attachment" to the feelings children have for their parents...they run in parallel'.
 They distinguished the two on the grounds that 'Bonding is a mature form of loving.
 But the attachment of child to parent is an immature form of loving – unstable in the early months and years'.
 They considered that 'bonding progresses down the generations to promote the well-being of each new batch of babies...where the parents are not bonded to the children, the children are put at risk'.

+The Psychological parent

+In their 1989 book, Robertson examined the concept of the psychological parent.
+They examined and compared the effects of the child coping with attachment and bonding with the blood mother, adoptive mother and foster mother.
+They examined the case of 6-year old Maria Colwell, who had been fostered as a young child and then returned to her parents.
+The Robertson' in examining the case were horrified at the plight of the young child and recommended that more research in early-relationship development was needed.